-Alison has a background in Environmental Anthropology and her research has included the impact of local food system development and adaptation to climate change in the arctic.
-Alison’s previous work experience includes research on improving educational outcomes for Alaska Native students in Fairbanks, AK, evaluation of education programs, as well as assessing and planning for urban green space in Tucson, AZ.
+Alison Meadow is a Research Scientist with the Institute of the Environment.
+Alison has a background in Environmental Anthropology.
+Her research focuses on the process of linking scientists with decision makers to improve the usability of climate science.
+She also works on several interdisciplinary teams focused on helping natural resource, cultural resource, and emergency managers, particularly those in tribal communities, plan for and adapt to climate change.
+Alison’s previous work includes research on the impact of local food system development and adaptation to climate change in the arctic, research on improving educational outcomes for Alaska Native students in Fairbanks, AK, and assessing and planning for urban green space in Tucson, AZ.

 Meadow, Alison M., Daniel B. Ferguson, Zack Guido, Alexandra Horangic, Gigi Owen, and Tamara Wall.
 2015.
 Moving toward the Deliberate Coproduction of Climate Science Knowledge.
 Weather, Climate, and Society 7 (2):179-191.

 Djenontin, Ida Nadia S., and Alison M. Meadow.
 2018.
 The Art of Co-production of Knowledge in Environmental Sciences and Management: Lessons from International Practice.
 Environmental Management 61 (6):885-903.

 Rockman, Marcy, Marissa Morgan, Sonya Ziaja Ziaja, George Hambrecht, and Alison Meadow.
 2016.
 Cultural Resources Climate Change Strategy. edited by P. Cultural Resources, and Science and Climate Change Response Program, National Park Service.
 Washington DC.